Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 The largest service sector accounting for 7.2% of the country’s GDP.
 Latvia benefits from its geographical location, excellent infrastructure and diversified transport services combining rail, sea, and road transport.

-Metal processing and Mechanical Engineering
+Metal Processing and Mechanical Engineering

 The industry has a long tradition in the country, which used to serve as one of the technologically advanced manufacturing centers of the Soviet military and aerospace industries.
 Today, the sector accounts for 20% of total manufacturing exports, exporting almost 70% of its total output and specialising mainly in value-added products in the fields of electronics, medical machinery and equipment, precision mechanics and optical instruments.